Free West Virginia school clothing vouchers.

 Free clothing vouchers are provided to thousands of children and students in West Virginia every year.
 The assistance is for those that are from low income families.
-The Department of Health and Human Resources, or DHHR, has been running this program since the 1970s and over that timeframe hundreds of thousands of vouchers have been distributed to teenagers, children, students, and the less fortunate.
+The Department of Health and Human Resources, or DHHR, has been running this program since the 1970s and over that timeframe hundreds of thousands of vouchers for free supplies, clothes or uniforms have been distributed to teenagers, children, students, and the less fortunate.

-While funding can change from year to year based on availability, children may receive a voucher for up to $200.
-The students and their parents are able to redeem the vouchers in order to purchase new school clothing, uniforms and other school supplies at participating retailers.
+While funding can change from year to year based on availability, children (or more realistically their parents) may receive a voucher for up to $200.
+The students and their parents are able to redeem the vouchers in order to purchase new school clothing, uniforms, backpacks, shoes and other school supplies at participating retailers.
 Many charity run thrift stores, such as the Salvation Army, also redeem the gift certificates.
 The program is usually funded through federal government public funds, namely the TANF or Temporary Assistance to Needy Families program.
 So funding levels will vary based on government allocations and budget levels.

-As with any government benefit, West Virginia has put conditions in place.
+As with any government benefit, West Virginia has put conditions in place in order to apply.
 Children and students that come from families that are receiving WV WORKS cash assistance or that are in Foster Care are automatically issued the school vouchers.
 For everyone else, there are also some fairly strict income guidelines in place.
 The gift certificates are usually distributed during July of each year.
 However other people can apply as well.
 Additional applications are taken from other families in West Virginia from July 1st through July 31st.

 There are income limits in place that will scale up based on the number of members in the household.
 So bigger families can qualify, even if their income is higher.
 Call the numbers below or stop by a DHHR office for the latest information.
 Another place to try for referrals is the Salvation Army, and they can provide free supplies as well.

 Items provided by West Virginia school supply vouchers